EricGip/APIChallenge/README.md

 2. Chose to do this in Python with Requests, could have chosen language agnostic tool such as cURL and wrote CLI app in another language.
    - JS/NPM and Axios/Fetch, Bash + cURL.
 3. Can think of 3 places we could have sorted the data:
-   1. In the backend during MongoDB API call, there is most likely an ORM function or argument for this.
+   1. In the backend during MongoDB API call, there is most likely an ORM function for this.
       - This limits us if we are extending the application, it is better to manipulate the data after this step.
    2. In the backend after MongoDB API call with TypeScript.
    3. In the CLI app after MongoDB API call with Python.